Boundedness of polarized log Calabi-Yau fibrations with bounded bases: Introduction

 \section{Introduction}

 Throughout this paper, we work over an algebraically closed field $k$ of characteristic zero.
-According to the minimal model program conjecture and the abundance conjecture, every projective variety $Y$ is birational to a projective variety $X$ with mild singularities such that either $X$ is canonically polarized, or $X$ admits a Mori–Fano fibration $X \to Z$, or $X$ admits a Calabi–Yau fibration $X \to Z$.
-For this reason, canonically polarized varieties, Fano varieties, Calabi–Yau varieties, and their fibrations play a central role in birational geometry.
+By \textit{integral divisor}, we mean a $\mathbb{Q}$-Cartier Weil divisor with integer coefficients that is not necessarily Cartier and need not be effective.
+According to the minimal model program conjecture and the abundance conjecture, every projective variety $Y$ is birational to a projective variety $X$ with mild singularities such that either $X$ is canonically polarized, or $X$ admits a Mori--Fano fibration $X \to Z$, or $X$ admits a Calabi--Yau fibration $X \to Z$.
+For this reason, canonically polarized varieties, Fano varieties, Calabi--Yau varieties, and their fibrations play a central role in birational geometry.
 From the perspective of constructing a moduli space for a given class of varieties, the first step is to determine whether they form a bounded family.
 For the definition of boundedness for varieties, see \S\ref{sec:bdd family}.

 The boundedness of canonically polarized varieties is established in \cite{haconACCLogCanonical2014,haconBoundednessModuliVarieties2018}, and the boundedness of Fano varieties with mild singularities, known as the famous BAB conjecture, is proved by Birkar \cite{birkarAntipluricanonicalSystemsFano2019, birkarSingularitiesLinearSystems2021}.
-However, for Calabi-Yau varieties, due to the lack of a natural polarization, the question of boundedness remains widely open even in dimension three for strict Calabi-Yau manifolds.
-Nevertheless, for polarized Calabi-Yau varieties, Birkar shows that boundedness holds under certain conditions \cite{birkarGeometryPolarisedVarieties2023}: either one allows a non-effective polarization while requiring the underlying variety to be klt, or, if the underlying variety is slc, the polarization must be an effective divisor that does not contain the non-klt center of the variety.
+However, for Calabi--Yau varieties, due to the lack of a natural polarization, the question of boundedness remains widely open even in dimension three for strict Calabi--Yau manifolds.
+Nevertheless, for polarized Calabi--Yau varieties, Birkar shows that boundedness holds under certain conditions \cite{birkarGeometryPolarisedVarieties2023}: either one allows a non-effective polarization while requiring the underlying variety to be klt, or, if the underlying variety is slc, the polarization must be an effective divisor that does not contain the non-klt center of the variety.